ietf-rats-wg/eat/draft-ietf-rats-eat.md

 An "oemboot" claim with value of true indicates the entity booted with software authorized by the manufacturer of the entity as indicated by the "oemid" claim described in {{oemid}}.
 It indicates the firmware and operating system are fully under control of the OEM and may not be replaced by the end user or even the enterprise that owns the device.
-The means of control may be by cryptographic authentication of the software, by the software being in ROM, a combination of the two or other.
+The means of control may be by cryptographic authentication of the software, by the software being in Read-Only Memory (ROM), a combination of the two or other.
 If this claim is present the "oemid" claim SHOULD always also be present.

 ~~~~CDDL